La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <pixra url="/assets/pixra/cilre/ui_jinga.svg" caption="ui mi jinga" definition="Yay!
 I won!"></pixra>

 Interjections work like **sei** with their relations. **ui** means the same as **sei mi gleki** so we could as well say **do jinga sei mi gleki** meaning the same (although it's a bit more lengthy).

+There are interjections expressing other emotional states.
+They are similar to smileys like ;-) or :-( but in Lojban, we can be more specific about our emotions while still remaining concise in our speech.

 > **ie tu mlatu**
 > _Yes, that is a cat._